kennethreitz-archive/.com/content/posts/120402-future-python-http.rst

 In Requests, you'll be able to *mount* external services to the routing mechanism by *mocking* HTTP.
-To Requests, it'll be an HTTP Service, but in reality the service could be anything: a random number generator, 0mq socket, proxy, WSGI application, *&c*.
+To Requests, it'll be an HTTP Service, but in reality the service could be anything: a random number generator, ZeroMQ socket, proxy, WSGI application, *&c*.

 Here's some theoretical example code::